Heartmath-solution for stress is quick, simple, easy?

 I like to combine Heartmath with the John and Julie Schwartze Gottman model called The Art and Science of Love, so that they learn the Gottman tools while in a relaxed and coherent heart intelligent physiology.

-I have used Heartmath with athletes and kids, and lots of violence prone adults.
+I have used Heartmath-Solution with athletes and kids, and lots of violence prone adults.

 I guess you could say I am a believer.